StackStorm-Exchange/stackstorm-jenkins/README.md

 **Note** : When modifying the configuration in `/opt/stackstorm/configs/` please
            remember to tell StackStorm to load these new values by running `st2ctl reload --register-configs`

+**Note** : If your jenkins endpoint has an auto-signed certified and you got
+           `certificate verify failed` Error, set the `PYTHONHTTPSVERIFY=0` varialbe on `/etc/sysconfig/st2api` and `/etc/sysconfig/st2actionrunner`,
+           after modify, reload st2api and st2actionrunner services with commands `st2ctl restart-component st2api` and `st2ctl restart-component st2actionrunner`
+           to apply changes

 ## Actions